void-linux/void-docs/src/about/index.md

    and correctness, has first class support.
 This allows us to build certain components for musl systems statically, which would not be practical on glibc systems.
-- The [LibreSSL](https://www.libressl.org/) fork is used instead of the mainline OpenSSL library.
-Developed as part of the OpenBSD project, LibreSSL is dedicated to the security, quality, and maintainability of this critical library.
 - [runit](../config/services/index.md) is used for
    [init(8)](https://man.voidlinux.org/init.8) and service supervision.
 This allows Void to support musl as a second libc choice, which would not be